-There's a simple trick to reduce the repayment period of your mortgage and save you thousands over the course of your loan: Make extra payments which apply toward the principal.
-You pay more on principal in various ways.
-For many people,Perhaps the simplest way to organize this process is by making one extra payment a year.
-But many people will not be able to afford such a large extra expense, so dividing an additional payment into twelve additional monthly payments works too.
-Another very popular option is to pay a half payment every other week.
-The result is you make one extra monthly payment in a year.
-Each of these options yields slightly different results, but each will significantly shorten the length of your mortgage and lower the total interest paid over the life of the loan.
+Here's a simple trick to reduce the repayment period of your mortgage and save thousands of dollars over the course of your loan: Make extra payments that apply to the loan principal.
+People use different methods to accomplish this goal.
+For many people,Perhaps the easiest way to keep track is to make 1 additional payment per year.
+Of course, some folks will not be able to afford such a large extra expense, so splitting one additional payment into 12 extra monthly payments is a great option too.
+Another popular option is to pay half of your payment every other week.
+The result is you make one extra monthly payment each year.
+These options differ a little in reducing the total interest paid and reducing payback length, but each will significantly shorten the duration of your mortgage and lower the total interest you will pay over the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.